mmaeki/Intertext/README.md

 # Cuefiniti
-<h5> Mobile app that utilizes sentiment analysis and generative AI to interpret and respond to social cues in text to assist users with texting, which may be especially beneficial for users on the autistic spectrum, who may struggle with understanding and responding to social cues in texts.<h5>
+<h5> Web app that utilizes sentiment analysis to interpret to social cues in text, which may be especially beneficial for users on the autistic spectrum, who may struggle with understanding and responding to social cues in texts.<h5>